Rocklin-Lab/cdna-display-proteolysis-pipeline/README.md

 # cdna-display-proteolysis-pipeline

+## Description
-This repo includes only scripts related to a manuscript titled "Mega-scale experimental analysis of protein folding stability in biology and protein design"
+- This repo includes only scripts related to a manuscript titled "Mega-scale experimental analysis of protein folding stability in biology and protein design"
+- URL:
+- You can find the following all tables required for the pipelines above here
-URL:
+- URL:

 ## Scripts on github
 ### Pipeline_K50_dG (a main pipeline to generate K50/dG [folding stability] from NGS data)